Shuai jiao: Translation

-The word "shuai," 摔, stands for "to throw onto the ground", while "jiao" may be one of two characters: the first and older, 角, stands for "horns" and the second and recent, 跤, stands for "wrestle or trip using the legs".
-In modern Chinese Shuai Jiao is always written using the more recent characters 跤, and should be translated as "to throw onto the ground through wrestling with legs".
-The use of the character 角 is because in the earliest form of Shuaijiao, players wore helmet with horns and head-butting was allowed.
-This form of Shuaijiao is called 'Ciyou Xi'.
+The word "shuai" (摔), stands for "to throw onto the ground", while "jiao" may be one of two characters: the first and older, 角, stands for "horns" and the second and recent, 跤, stands for "wrestle or trip using the legs".
+In modern Chinese shuai jiao is always written using the more recent characters 跤, and should be translated as "to trip or throw using the legs".
+The use of the character 角 is because in the earliest form of shuai jiao, players wore helmet with horns and head-butting was allowed.
+This form of shuai jiao is called chiyouxi.

 Styles of Chinese wrestling

 Chinese wrestling can be divided into the following styles: